NKGarzonGrajales/NKGarzonGrajales/README.md

 ---

 ## 🌱 Currently Learning
-I’m always exploring new technologies, and right now, I’m focusing on **Full-Stack Development**, especially improving my skills with frameworks like **Next.js**.
+I’m always exploring new technologies, and right now, I’m focusing on **Full-Stack Development**, especially improving my skills with frameworks like **Next.js**, **Express.js**, and **Nest.js**.
 I’m working hard to stay up-to-date with industry trends and expand my knowledge!

 ---